What is "Thick" Glass?

 Man Made Materials

 Unlike broken glass countertops, our custom made solid glass countertops are produced from solid kiln fired glass manufactured right here in our Carlsbad factory.
-Because we are in complete control of the glass manufacturing process from start to finish, we have total command of the looks and construction of the finished product, no matter what kind of look you are after.
+Because we are in complete control of the glass manufacturing process from start to finish, we cannot "pass the buck" when it comes to the looks, tolerances, and build quality of the finished product.
+We only provide the best and we have a wealth of experience to draw from.

 So even though the search terms may be similar, the products most certainly are not.
 As you can see, our solid glass countertops are the clear winner in almost every way!